Your Credit Score

 The money raised in a SPACs IPO will be used to buy into one or more companies and/or company assets within a particular sector, and within a set timeframe.
 It’s also commonplace for SPACS to still be deciding on their future investments before and after an IPO takes place.

 It’s important that you carry out careful due diligence on these types of investments before investing, and if you are still unsure we recommend that you seek independent financial advice.
+There will normally be a charge for that advice.

 Halifax Share Dealing Limited.
 Registered in England and Wales no. 3195646.
 Registered Office: Trinity Road, Halifax, West Yorkshire, HX1 2RG.
 Authorised and regulated by the Financial Conduct Authority under registration number 183332.
 A Member of the London Stock Exchange and an HM Revenue & Customs Approved ISA Manager.